-While you can also use curved treadmills for tempo training, which some people prefer them for, curved treadmills are really ideal for sprints and HIIT training.
+While you can use curved treadmills for tempo training, they are really ideal for sprints and HIIT training.

 Curved treadmills are great for sprints because you can speed up quickly without having to wait for the treadmill belt to catch up with you.
 Anyone who has done sprints on a treadmill knows that there is a slight lag between hitting a particular number and actually getting to that speed.

 For this reason, you can slow down and speed up easily like you would be able to do outside, but you are on a more stable surface with a curved treadmill than running outside.

 Some athletes like curved treadmills when they can run faster than the highest speed on a traditional treadmill because a curved treadmill allows them to go however fast they want to/are able to.

 Because you’re getting a higher intensity workout on a curved treadmill, it is great for High-Intensity Interval Training (HIIT).
 You’ll be able to bring up your heart rate faster and ensure that it stays up, helping you burn lots of calories by increasing your need for oxygen and making your body work harder.

 Remember that a curved treadmill isn’t going to come with workouts that you can choose from on the screen.
 You’ll have to be prepared and know what you plan to do just as if you were running outside.

 Additionally, running or walking on an unpowered treadmill is equivalent to having an incline of 6% to 8%, which means that you’re going to be doing some hill/incline workouts.
 We all know that it’s harder to run uphill, so you’ll want to be mentally prepared.

 It’s going to cost you a pretty penny to buy a curved treadmill—you’re looking at several thousand dollars, maxing out at around $10,000 for the really nice models.
 While that might be a lot to spend, you should keep several things in mind.